-Subject Code Subject Name Credits A Allotted Total APST-101 Linear Algebra Theory Practical 4 AFS1-101 Linear Aigebra 4 4 1.
-To Prepare Students about algebra of matrices and vector spaces 2.
-To explain about roots vectors and linear transformations with an examples 3.
-To Prepare the students on the concept of the orthonogonality and quadratic forms.
-4. To Make the students to understand the concept of the spectral decomposition of the matrices.
-Course Out comes Studen numeri theorer Discrir matrice quadra Combi basis r identify rmations in matrits learnt about cal examples.
-The calculations is seen to be tween the calculations of the calculations are methods of matrix with response. ix and their soluth characteristic of they also know diagonalizable diagonalizable atrix algebra to beet to two barmations of fin and non-diagonalizable symmetric matrices and compose the change-of-ses of a vector space, and title dimensional vector
+Subject Code Subject Name Credits A Allotted Total

+APST-101 Lincon Algobus Theory Practical 4

+APS1-101 Linear Algebra 4 4

+1. To Prepare Students about algebra of matrices and vector spaces.

+Course 2.
+To explain about roots vectors and linear transformations with an

+Objective examples

+Objective 3.To give the known • • .

+4. To know abou

+its understood tion of elementary

+transformations in matrix and their solutions.

+2. Students learnt about characteristic roots and vectors wit

+numerical examples.
+They also know theoretical proc

+theorem d: 1: 1: -

+Course and non-diagonalizable

+Out comes es; orthogonally tic forms diagonalizable symmetric matrices and

+atriv algebra to compose the change-of-

+• ses of a vector space,

+ite dimensional vector

+and compose the

+spaces and compose the ii maurees iii sp Jeenie bases